department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/dispute.md

       title: Request financial hardship assistance
       description: If you're struggling to pay your copays, learn how to request a repayment plan, debt relief, or copay exemption.
     - url: /health-care/copay-rates/
-      title: Current copay rates
+      title: Copay rates
-      description: View our current copay rates for different services and medication.
+      description: View our current copay rates for different services and medications.
     - url: /health-care/update-health-information/
       title: Update your health benefits information (VA Form 10-10EZR)
       description: Update your personal, financial, or insurance information after you’re enrolled in the VA health care program.